Cancel anytime

 Volatility

-VCIT's volatility is generally moderate, reflecting the investment-grade nature of its holdings.
+VCIT's volatility is generally moderate, reflecting the stability of investment-grade corporate bonds.

 Market Risk